aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/pdf/convert-excel-file-to-pdf-format-compatible-with-pdfa-1a/_index.md

 ## **Possible Usage Scenarios**

-PDF/A is a unique flavor of PDF designed for the long-term preservation of documents.
-PDF/A is an ISO-standardized version of the Portable Document Format (PDF) which is an archival format of PDF that embeds all fonts used in the document within the PDF file.
+PDF/A is a unique flavor of PDF designed for the long‑term preservation of documents.
+PDF/A is an ISO‑standardized version of the Portable Document Format (PDF), which is an archival format that embeds all fonts used in the document within the PDF file.
 PDF/A differs from PDF by prohibiting features, such as font linking (as opposed to font embedding) and encryption.
-Aspose.Cells for JavaScript via C++ enables you to save the Excel files to PDF/A compliant PDF files (PDF/A-1a, PDF/A-1b, PDF/A-2a, PDF/A-2b, PDF/A-2u, PDF/A-3a, PDF/A-2ab, and PDF/A-3u are supported).
-This topic describes how to save the Excel workbook to PDF/A compliant (PDF/A-1a) PDF file.
+Aspose.Cells for JavaScript via C++ enables you to save Excel files to PDF/A‑compliant PDF files (PDF/A-1a, PDF/A-1b, PDF/A-2a, PDF/A-2b, PDF/A-2u, PDF/A-3a, PDF/A-2ab, and PDF/A-3u are supported).
+This topic describes how to save an Excel workbook to a PDF/A‑compliant (PDF/A-1a) PDF file.

 ## **Convert Excel file to PDF Format Compatible with PDF/A-1a**

 Developers may use the [**PdfSaveOptions**](https://reference.aspose.com/cells/javascript-cpp/pdfsaveoptions) class to set different attributes for the conversion.
-Setting different properties of the [**PdfSaveOptions**](https://reference.aspose.com/cells/javascript-cpp/pdfsaveoptions) class gives you control over the print, font, security and compression settings for the output PDF.
-The most important property is [**PdfSaveOptions.compliance**](https://reference.aspose.com/cells/javascript-cpp/pdfsaveoptions/#compliance--) that enables you to save the Excel files to PDF/A compliant PDF files.
+Setting different properties of the [**PdfSaveOptions**](https://reference.aspose.com/cells/javascript-cpp/pdfsaveoptions) class gives you control over the print, font, security, and compression settings for the output PDF.
+The most important property is [**PdfSaveOptions.compliance**](https://reference.aspose.com/cells/javascript-cpp/pdfsaveoptions/#compliance--) which enables you to save Excel files to PDF/A‑compliant PDF files.

 The following sample code explains how to convert an Excel file to PDF format compatible with PDF/A-1a.
 Please see its [output PDF](outputCompliancePdfA1a.pdf) as well as the screenshot for reference.